Calculator Applications (UIL)

-Calculator Applications is one of several academic events sanctioned by the University Interscholastic League (UIL) in Texas, USA.
+Calculator Applications is one of several academic events sanctioned by the University Interscholastic League (UIL) in Texas, US.
 It is also a competition held by the Texas Math and Science Coaches Association, using the same rules as the UIL.

 Calculator Applications is designed to test students' abilities to use general calculator functions.

 Calculator Applications replaced the Slide Rule contest previously held by UIL.

 Eligibility

 Students in Grade 6 through Grade 12 are eligible to enter this event.
 For competition purposes, separate divisions are held for Grades 6-8 and Grades 9-12, with separate subjects covered on each test as follows: